MENDING HEARTS STAFF

 Therapists/Counselors

 Counselors working directly with consumers in individual, family, marital, or group therapy, shall have at least a master's degree or be an intern in an accredited university counseling program or social work program.
 Master's level therapists with related social work/mental health degrees are most often used and are preferred.
 All therapists shall be licensed through the Board of Behavioral Health Examiners.
-Failure or inability to qualify, or to come into compliance with these requirements, shall be reason enough for dismissal.
-Those counselors who are not yet licensed receive direct supervision.

 Consultants